Wilbertz/Collaboration-and-Competition/README.md

 This project was written in Python 3.6, using a Jupyter Notebook on Anaconda.
 Currently (October 2019) you cannot use Python 3.7, since tensorflow 1.7.1 doesn't have a version corresponding to python 3.7 yet.

+The relevant Python packages for this project are as follows:

+- numpy
+- torch
+- torch.nn
+- torch.nn.functional
+- torch.optim
+- matplotlib.pyplot
+- unityagents
 ## Instructions <a name="instructions"></a>

 Follow the instructions in Collaboration_and_Competition.ipynb to get started.